D8-X/d8x-trader-backend/packages/pnl/Readme.md

 # TODO

 --- Liquidity provision
-[] Make sure cron_job installer works if we install it twice [] Share P2P event is actually P2PTransfer, listen to all share token cotracts
-    - Historical data is also needed
-    - And event listeners
-    - Use market data and retrieve all contract addresses from there [] Add LiquidityWithdrawalInitiated event
+[] Add LiquidityWithdrawalInitiated event
 [] LiquidityWithdrawalInitiated should be for another endpoint and not in the earnings entries
 ---